 Growing up, I was surrounded with love.
-My twin, Joe, was my part-time-enemy, part-time-glorious-partner-in-crime.
+My twin, Joe, was my part-time-enemy, part-time-partner-in-glorious-crime.
 My parents were generous and joyful.
 I’d run out of the house to jump into my dad’s arms when he got home from work.
 Home for me, though, wasn’t only limited to our house.
 It also lived in our church.

 Before my brother and I were born, my parents split from their church in New York, moved to suburban New Jersey, and created a church of their own with other Chinese Americans.
 They all had kids of their own.
 Together, we became a family in Christ.